arkatebi/OpenWorld-problem/README.md

 <a name="requirements" />
 ### Requirements to Run the Software
-* Python 2.7
+* Python 3.5 or greater
 * Biopython 1.66 or greater

 <a name="usage" />
 ### Software Usage